 3.2 Background

 The Commission established the SAG in the Final Orders approving the first three-year Section 8-103 electric Plan filings, to review utility progress towards achieving Energy Efficiency and Demand Response goals and continue to strengthen the Plan Portfolios.
 The Commission expanded directives to SAG in the Final Orders approving the first three-year Section 8-104 gas Plan filings.
 Subsequently, Commission directives have identified additional roles and responsibilities for the SAG, which may evolve as the Energy Efficiency Portfolios evolve.
-The Final Orders approving Illinois Power Agency Procurement Plans also include specific directives to SAG.

 3.3 Advisory Role